 - In House Training:

-The major advantage of this training is that trainer is a staff of the organization and much of learning can be done through sharing of experience.
+The major advantage of this training is that trainer is a staff of the organization and much of the learning can be done through the sharing of experience.
 The major drawback is that it takes a long time and effort to create training materials, participants may not feel comfortable interacting as trainers are usually superiors.

 - Web/online Based Training:

 This training may include sharing training videos to employees, giving real-time training through Skype or video conference.
 The main advantage is that it is cost-efficient since there is no need for brick and mortar location as well staff may learn at self-pace.
-The biggest disadvantage is infrastructure or technical problems like losing network or electricity, or other hardware issues, also, there is no way to sure the staff have watched all training videos.
+The biggest disadvantage is infrastructure or technical problems like losing network or electricity, or other hardware issues, also, there is no way to sure the staff has watched all the training videos.

 - External Vendor Laid Training: